eduardomioto/effective-engineering/scaling/team-formation.md

 ### Focus:
 - Scaling the product and building new features.
 - Enhancing product stability and performance.
-- Establishing development processes (e.g., version control, CI/CD).
+- Establishing development processes (e.g., CI/CD, feature branches, feature flags).

 ### Key Challenge:
 - Balancing new feature development with the need for system scalability and stability.